tdebella/Mixellence/README.md

-Project Title
+#### Project Title

-# MIXELLENCE - With React
+# MIXELLENCE

-We used react for this project for the pure purpose of practicing React.
+We used React.js for this project for the pure purpose of practicing React.Mixellence is the brand name and logo of the company.

 [Checkout a hosted version here](https://github.io/mixellence/)